-11. Governance of the Community Infrastructure Levy (CIL)
+8. Governance of the Community Infrastructure Levy (CIL)

-The Chairman of the Planning Advisory Committee introduced the report which made some recommendations to amending the current CIL governance arrangements.
+The Planning Policy Team Leader presented the report which made some recommendations to amending the current CIL governance arrangements.
 The recommended changes were intended to assist the CIL Spending Board in making decisions and make the process more consistent.
-The Chairman of the Planning Advisory Committee advised that the Advisory Committee had considered and debated the same report and had agreed to recommend it to Cabinet with some amendments as detailed in the reference.